Explicitly Teaching The Writing Processes And Writing For Pleasure

 - Direct instruction will involve children seeing writer-teachers using a range of practices (including: modelling, coaching, giving expert information and guidance, questioning, and explaining) with the goal being to lead children towards constructing high-quality texts.

-- Once experienced enough, children will learn to re-read their work as they compose, they may change their plans as they compose, they might revise as they draft and perhaps they undertake editing on a sentence they’ve just written automatically and unconsciously.
+- Once experienced enough and as their repertoire of writing skills enlarges, children will automatically re-read and improve their work as they compose – in a recursive way.
+They may change their plans as they compose, they might revise as they draft and perhaps they undertake editing on a sentence they’ve just written automatically and unconsciously.
 Additionally, children will learn to be discerning about their writing and whether a project is worth perusing through to publication or not.

 - A number of studies have recognised the benefits of a process-oriented approach to writing instruction.
 The writing process approach, with its links to the writing-workshop movement (Graves, 1983; Calkins 1998; Atwell, 2014), focuses on writers and how to do the things that writers really do – just in a classroom.
 The process writing approach is best defined as being the marriage between the best of ‘writers’ workshop’ with direct instruction and the concept of ‘self-regulating strategy development‘.